IN PERSON PICK UP ONLY

 Introduced: 1970, Michigan

-An early maturing pear, medium to large in size with a deep rosy red-orange skin and white, fine-grained flesh.
-The tree is large and productive, with dramatic fruit that makes an attractive landscape feature.
+The Red Clapp's Favorite pear tree was discovered in the 1950s as a "sport" which produced a branch of red pears on a green Clapp's Favorite pear tree in a Missouri orchard.
+The fruit is medium to large in size with a deep rosy red-orange skin and white, fine-grained flesh and can be eaten crisp off the tree.
+The tree is large and productive, and its dramatic fruit makes it an attractive landscape feature.

 Ripens Mid August